-WHAT OF 'PHYSICAL COMMERCE' BRICKS AND MORTAR?
+WHAT OF "PHYSICAL COMMERCE" BRICKS AND MORTAR?

-Given the increasing use of digital channels for various shopper journey stages (eg socials for discovery, voice for search and replenishment, AR for trial and product demonstration), what is now the role of the physical store?
+Given the increasing use of digital channels for various shopper journey stages (eg social for discovery, voice for search and replenishment, AR for trial and product demonstration), what is the role now of the physical store?

-For some categories, such as those where physical product demonstration and trial is less important, in time physical stores may become the minority purchase channel, but a major fulfilment channel.
-Physical stores are already increasingly becoming pick-up points (click and collect, curbside pickup) and fulfilment centres in a world where consumers are looking for not only convenient but safe ways to receive orders.
+For some categories, such as those where physical product demonstration and trial is less important, in time physical stores may become the minority purchase channel but remain a major fulfilment channel.
+Physical stores are already increasingly becoming pick-up points (click and collect, curbside pickup) and fulfilment centers in a world where consumers are looking for not only convenient but safe ways to receive orders.

 This means reimagining what and where a physical store actually is.
-Many physical stores will ultimately become about one of two things: convenience and efficiency on the one hand, or experiential on the other.
+Many physical stores will ultimately become about one of two things: convenience and efficiency or experiential.

-Convenience-oriented stores will become as much about fulfilment, distribution and collection of digital orders as a means of product discovery.
+Convenience-oriented stores will become as much about fulfilment, distribution, and collection of digital orders as a means of product discovery.